kevinrss01/Ada/README.md

 ## What is it really?

 An application written in ReactJS and nodeJs that communicates with the chatGPT API and a translation API.
-I process the answers to make it look as human as possible.
+I process the API answers to make it look as human as possible.

 ## Start the project locally